builderbill

 Pendant

-A suspended feature in gothic architecture, used in stone vaults and timber roofs.
+A suspended feature in Gothic architecture, used in stone vaults and timber roofs.
 Also called a pendent.
 In the example on this page the continuation of the hammer post hanging under the hammer beam is a pendant.

 hampton court palace roof